filipviz/juicebox-heartbeat/README.md

-# juice-pay-discord
+# juicebox-heartbeat

-Send Discord Webhook notifications when any [Juicebox project](https://juicebox.money) receives a payment.
+Send Discord Webhook notifications for new [Juicebox](https://juicebox.money) projects and payments.

 ## How to Run